Sigmmma/c20/src/content/h2/tools/h2v-ek/h2v-sapien/readme.md

 # Windows
 ## Game window
 The game window is the main interface when interacting with objects in the level.
 It is also where you can run commands by pressing the <kbd>~</kbd> (tilde) key.
-The resolution and aspect ratio cannot be adjusted.

 Movement of the camera is done in the same way as the in-game debug camera; **hold the middle mouse button** plus: